 "Our Lady said it was necessary for those persons to say the Rosary in order to obtain..reparation for the sins committed against the Immaculate Heart of Mary."

-On the contrary, the death, burial, and resurrection of Christ was already full atonement for all the sins of mankind (Hebrews 10:10-18).
+On the contrary, the death, burial, and resurrection of Christ was already full atonement for all our sins (Hebrews 10:10-18).
 He is our High Priest who continually makes intercession for us (Hebrews 7:24-28).
 He is able to completely save all of those who come to Him by faith.
 We can approach God with confidence because of what His Son accomplished on our behalf (Hebrews 4:14-16).
-We cannot establish our own righteousness, for it is imperfect and therefore cannot save us (Romans 9:30-10:4).
+We cannot establish our own righteousness (Romans 9:30-10:4).
 We cannot simply merit God's grace and good favor.
 The notion that we must atone for sin should be offensive to us in the highest degree.
 It certainly is to Christ.
-Thus, the messages proclaimed by the visions of Fatima are totally unbiblical.
+Thus, the messages proclaimed by the visions of Fatima are totally heretical.

 "She showed Her Heart, surrounded by piercing thorns (which represented the sins against Her Immaculate Heart), to the children, who understood that their sacrifices could help to console Her."
 (Fatima.org)